raul-izquierdo/english/sources/grammar/Parts of Speech/Adjectives.md

 ## Uses of So and Such (son tan...)

-tan (I)...
+Translate (I)...
-    = se usa **so**...
-        - Cuando detrás va un adjetivo o adverbio `so beautiful`, `so quickly`
-        - Con _much_, _many_, _little_, _few_ `so much`, `so many`, `so little`, `so few`
-    = se usa **such**...
-        - cuando detrás va un nombre/objeto (opcionalmente con adjetivo) `such a liar`, `such fun/courage`, `such interesting ideas`
-        - Nótese que en _so_ se dijo que se utilizaba con adjetivos, pero se refieres a que después no venga un nombre.
-        - Se usa _such a/an_ cuando el nombre es contable y singular (si no, no lleva _a/an_) `such an idiot`, `such idiots` ?
-Son tan idiotas : `They're SUCH idiotS`
-    ? Él es tan idiota : `He's SUCH AN idiot`
     ?
+Son tan idiotas : `They're SUCH idiotS` (_idiots_ es noun - persona; no _adjective_)
+    ? Él es tan idiota : `He's SUCH **AN** idiot`
+    ?
+Estoy tan cansado : `I'm SO TIRED`
+    ?
 Nunca había escuchado voces tan maravillosas antes : `I'd never heard SUCH wonderful voiceS before` ?
-Nunca había escuchado una voz tan maravillosa antes : `I'd never heard SUCH A wonderful VOICE before` ?
-Nuestros vecinos son personas tan amables... : `Our neighbours are SUCH friendly people` tan (II)...
+Nunca había escuchado una voz tan maravillosa antes : `I'd never heard SUCH **A** wonderful VOICE before`

+Translate (II)...
     ?
-No he comido comida tan buena en mucho tiempo : `I haven't eaten SUCH good food for a long time` ?
-Ella preparó una comida tan deliciosa para la fiesta... : `She prepared SUCH delicious food for the party` ? Él se enfrentó a desafíos tan difíciles durante su carrera... : `He faced SUCH difficult challenges during his career` ?
-Ellos expresaron una gratitud tan sincera por nuestra ayuda : `They expressed SUCH sincere gratitude for our help` ?
-Ella tiene tanto talento para tocar el piano... : `She has SUCH talent for playing the piano` tan (III)...
+Había tantas preguntas... : `There were SO MANY questions` ?
+No he comido comida tan buena en mucho tiempo : `I haven't eaten SUCH good food in a long time` ?
+Ella preparó una comida tan deliciosa para la fiesta... : `She prepared SUCH delicious food for the party` (food es incontable)
+    ? Él se enfrentó a desafíos tan difíciles durante su carrera... : `He faced SUCH difficult challenges during his career`

+Translate (III)...
     ?
-Estoy tan cansado : `I'm SO TIRED`
-    ? Él fue tan amable... : `He was SO FRIENDLY`
+Nuestros vecinos son personas tan amistosas... : `Our neighbours are SUCH friendly people` ? Él fue tan amable... : `He was SO kind`
     ?
-Había tantas preguntas... : `There were SO MANY questions` ?
-No deberías comer tanto : `You shouldn't eat SO MUCH`
+Ellos expresaron una gratitud tan sincera por nuestra ayuda : `They expressed SUCH sincere gratitude for our help` ?
+No deberías comer tanto : `You shouldn't eat SO MUCH` ?
+Ella tiene tanto talento para tocar el piano... : `She has SUCH talent for playing the piano`

+tan.
+Explicación
+    = se usa **so**...
+        - Cuando detrás va un adjetivo o adverbio `so beautiful`, `so quickly`
+        - Con **much**, **many**, **little**, **few** `so much`, `so many`, `so little`, `so few` = se usa **such**...
+        - cuando detrás va un nombre/objeto (opcionalmente con adjetivo) `such a liar`, `such fun/courage`, `such interesting ideas`
+        - Nótese que con **so** se dijo que se utilizaba con adjetivos, pero se refiere a cuando después no viene un nombre
+        - Se usa **such a/an** sólo cuando el nombre es **contable y singular** `such an idiot`, `such idiots`
+        - Si usará **a**/**an** en función de que la siguiente palabra empiece por vocal o no

 tan ... que <consecuencia>
     = so/such ...
 THAT
         - Si es oral y MUY informal, el _that_ se puede omitir ?
-Fue una película tan mala que nos fuimos antes del final : `It was SUCH A BAD FILM THAT we left before the end` ?
-Llovía tan fuerte que tuvimos que detener el coche : `It was raining SO HARD THAT we had to stop the car`
+Fue una película tan mala que nos fuimos antes del final : `It was SUCH A BAD FILM [THAT] we left before the end` ?
+Llovía tan fuerte que tuvimos que detener el coche : `It was raining SO HARD [THAT] we had to stop the car`

 ## Emphasizing Adjectives